Trail Sense

 Precipitation

-Rainwater collected directly in containers does not need purification, but it should be purified if it has touched another surface.
+Rainwater collected directly in clean containers does not need purification, but it should be purified if it has touched another surface.
 Snow and ice should be melted using a fire or body heat before drinking; eating it directly can lower your core body temperature.

 Bodies of water